-Join Dan Gookin for an in-depth discussion in this video Solution: Building a library, part of Organizing Files and Folders in Windows 10.
+Join Dan Gookin for an in-depth discussion in this video Solution: Building a library, part of Windows 10: Organizing Files and Folders.

 - [Instructor] For my solution to this challenge,…I first create a Correspondence Library.…Start by navigating to the Libraries folder.…Right-click and choose New, Library.…Name the Library Correspondence or Letters.…With a new Library created,…click the Library Tools Manage tab on the ribbon,…and then click the Manage Library button.…Now you need to hunt down folders to add to the Library.…